Horlarwumhe/glass/docs/glass.rst

 The configuration pattern used is similar to flask.
 All the config values are stored in dict.

-glass has some predefined configurations, read more at :doc:`configuration <config>`
+Glass has some predefined configurations.
+Read more at :doc:`configuration <config>`

 .. code:: python